1 Samuel Chapter 16 Summary

 Discussion Questions for 1 Samuel, Chapter 16

-2. Is it appropriate that Samuel is still mourning Saul?
-Why/why not?
+- Is it appropriate that Samuel is still mourning Saul?
+Why or why not?
 What does this mourning reveal about Samuel's relationship with Saul?
-What does the author suggest about godly vs. wordly regret here?
+What does the author suggest about godly versus worldly regret here?

-3. Why does Samuel fear to go to Bethlehem?
-Does he have grounding for his fears?
-Why/why not?
+- Why does Samuel fear going to Bethlehem?
+Does he have grounds for his fears?
+Why or why not?

-4. How does God respond to Samuel's question in vs. 2?
+- How does God respond to Samuel's question in verse 2?
 In what circumstance(s) does your fear tempt you to question or doubt God?

-10. What negative circumstances does God allow in Saul's life?
+- What negative circumstances does God allow in Saul's life?
 How do these consequences reflect his unrepentance?
-Where are you holding onto and suffering from unconfessed sin/unrepetance?
+What are you holding onto, and how are you suffering from unconfessed sin/unrepentance?

 Key Words/Phrase